Is My Long-Distance Relationship Working? How To Know It's Time To Break Up, According To Experts

-Because we commit to trying long-distance and really believe it, it can be so hard to break it off — it feels like giving up or not fulfilling a pledge.
+Because we commit to trying long-distance and really believe it, it can be so hard to break it off — it can feel like giving up or not fulfilling a pledge.
 You knew it would be hard and you agreed anyway, so you have to stick it out— right?
-Wrong.
-If you're only staying out of stubbornness, it's not enough.
+But if you're only staying out of stubbornness, it's not enough.

 Parikh says couples in LDRs need to ask themselves, "Is each person able to control issues of jealousy, anger, and resentment, especially as the other person builds new friendships and relationships in their new home?"

-If you've agreed to an open relationship or you're poly, obviously that's totally cool.
-But if you haven't, a wandering eye can be a sign that your long-distance relationship isn't working.
-If you feel really tempted to cheat— emotionally or physically — it's time to admit that it's just not working.
+Unless you've agreed to an open relationship or you're poly, an impulse to act on a wandering eye can be a sign that your relationship isn't working.
+If you feel really tempted to cheat — emotionally or physically — it may be time to throw in the towel.

-Long-distance relationships are hard, but be honest with yourself about how the relationship is going and if your needs are being met.
-You don't need to stay just because you feel like you should — you both deserve to be happy.
+Put plainly: Being away from your partner is hard.
+But if you're honest with yourself about the state of your relationship and if your needs are being met, you won't stay because you feel like you should — you'll stay because you're both happy.

 Chris Armstrong, relationship coach and founder of Maze of Love